deanblackborough/transmute-coffee/README.md

 ## Projects

+### Costs to Expect

+What does it costs to raise a child in the UK?

-* Costs to Expect - Tracking the expenses to raise a child to 18.
+Costs to Expect is a long-term project, my wife and I are tracking the expenses to raise our child to adulthood, 18.

+#### Costs to Expect API

+The open RESTful API for costs to expect, the website will consume the data, the iOS app and Web App are initially for entering data.

+#### Costs to Expect Web app

+Prototype for the iOS app, testing different designs, seeing which is the best fit for my wife.

+### Dlayer

 * Dlayer vNext - Migration project to ZF3.
 * Dlayer - Responsive web development.

+### General

 * View helpers - Custom view helpers for the Dlayer project